LogoMist

 The building blocks of logic, from literals to complex postfix chains.

 Expressions in Mist are the fundamental units that evaluate to a value.
-The syntax follows a clean prefix → primary → postfix chain, providing a predictable structure that maps closely to Rust's mental model.
+The syntax follows a clean prefix -> primary -> postfix chain, providing a predictable structure.

 Primary Expressions

 Primary expressions are the starting point of any logic chain.
-These include literal values, paths to static members, or grouped expressions in tuples.
+These include literal values, paths to members, tuples, arrays, and basic statements.

 Postfix Operations